GSA-TTS/FAC-transition-site/src/audit-resources/user-access.md

 The following instructions guide you through the process of changing user roles. **After completing these steps, you must log out and log back in for your changes to take effect.**

 <ol>
-{% for item in collections.access %}
+{% for item in collections.access | sortAscendingByName %}
   {% if item.data.title | length %}
   <li>
     <a href="#{{item.data.title | slugify }}">{{item.data.title}}</a>